denver1117/scikit-ext/README.md

     memory and improves prediction latency.
 Predictions will be identical to those made with a trained `Pipeline` model.
 Inherits sklearn's `Pipeline` class, so attributes and methods are all similar to `Pipeline`.
+- `ZoomGridSearchCV`: Extension to native sklearn `GridSearchCV`.
+Fits multiple `GridSearchCV` models, updating the `param_grid` after each iteration.
+The update looks at successful parameter values for each grid key.
+A new list of values is created which expands the resolution of the search values centered around the best performing value of the previous fit.
+    This allows the standard grid search process to start with a small number of distant values for each parameter, and zoom in as the better performing corner of the hyperparameter search space becomes clear.
 - `IterRandomEstimator`: Meta-Estimator intended primarily for unsupervised estimators whose fitted model can be heavily dependent on an arbitrary random initialization state.
 It is